vladucu/sourcegraph-chrome-extension/README.md

 https://sourcegraph.com, run `DEV=1 grunt`.
 GitHub is HTTPS-only, so you may need to [allow mixed content](http://superuser.com/a/487772) temporarily.

+Currently, you may need to drag some files that are missing into the build folder.

 ## Publishing

 To publish a new version: